Get rid of starlings on your property with Bird B Gone’s line of starling deterrent products. They are easy to install, affordable and humane.

 Starlings are quick and alert to any perceived threats, so scare tactics can be highly effective.

-- Create a visual distraction zone by setting up deterrents such as the Hawk Decoy, Predator Eye Balloons, Reflective Eye Diverters or shiny reflective objects can be hung in trees to scare off starlings.
+- Create a visual distraction zone by setting up deterrents such as the Reflect-A-Bird, Predator Eye Balloons, Reflective Eye Diverters or shiny reflective objects can be hung in trees to scare off starlings.

 - Hawks are a natural predator of starlings.
 Use the Hawk Decoy in gardens, patios, balconies and other open spaces to scare sparrows away.